trv001/proj38/README.md

 have not yet finished, but expected to wrap it up soon.

-sources for mptcp implementaion weigh 7 GBs. too much. i could install this on one of the machines, but i doubt if my small ssd would like it after copying them.
+api for mptcp lies somewhere in depth of hundreds of folders. sources for mptcp weigh 7 GBs. too much. i could install this on one of the machines, but i doubt if my small ssd would like it after copying them.